A commercial driver license (CDL) is a type of driver license an individual can apply for to transport interstate or intrastate commerce.

 NOTE: A CDL with a Farm-Related Service Industry waiver is only issued for Class B and Class C vehicles.

-Only original vision or limb waiver documents will be accepted.
-The original application packet must be fully completed then returned to DPS within 45 days of the physical examination date.
+The application packet must be fully completed then returned to DPS within 45 days of the physical examination date.

 NOTE: An individual must have a valid Texas driver license to obtain a Texas Intrastate Vision and Limb Waiver.
 Individuals must surrender their out-of-state license, obtain a Texas Class C driver license then apply for the waiver.
 If the waiver is approved, the individual must retest for a Texas CDL and obtain a CDL with the appropriate restrictions within 60 days of the approval.

 The SPE Certification Program, formerly the Limb Waiver Program, is a federally-sponsored program available to certain individuals who hold a CDL.
-This program provides an opportunity for some individuals who would otherwise be medically unqualified to obtain a CDL to apply for and maintain a CDL.
+This program provides an opportunity for some individuals who would otherwise be medically unqualified to obtain a CDL to apply for and maintain an interstate CDL.

 For more information on the SPE Certification Program or other interstate medical variances that are available including the Federal Diabetes Exemption Program, please visit the Federal Motor Carrier Safety Administration.